LucasMadranges/LucasMadranges/README.md

     <br>
     🏫 I'm currently taking a professional title on fullsrack development at higher school <a href="https://www.mydigitalschool.com/">MyDigitalSchool</a>
     <br>
-    💻 I am currently in an internship of fullstack developer at <a href="https://www.ailoop.io/">Ailoop</a>
+    💻 I'm currently in an internship of fullstack developer at <a href="https://www.ailoop.io/">Ailoop</a>
     <br>
-    🎓 I graduated of an Advanced Technician's Certificate (BTS in French) and a professional title of Concepteur Développeur d'Applications
+    🎓 I'm graduated of an Advanced Technician's Certificate (BTS in french) and a professional title of Application Developer Designer (Concepteur Développeur d'Applications in french)
     <br>
     ❤️ I love writing code on everything and learn about new languages and technology
     <br>